Why Snap Shares Are Falling Today | Benzinga

 Why Snap Shares Are Falling Today

-Snap Inc. (NYSE:SNAP) shares are trading lower after Cowen & Co analyst John Blackledge downgraded the stock from Outperform to Market Perform and lowered the price target from $75 to $45 per share.
+Snap Inc (NYSE:SNAP) shares are trading lower on continued weakness after Cowen & Co on Thursday downgraded the stock from Outperform to Market Perform and lowered its price target from $75 to $45.

-Snap Inc. operates as a camera company in the United States and internationally.
-The company offers Snapchat, a camera application with functionalities, such as Camera, Communication, Snap Map, Stories, and Spotlight

 © 2022 Benzinga.com.
 Benzinga does not provide investment advice.
 All rights reserved.